psunlpgroup/ConEntail/README.md

 # ConEntail
 Source code for [ConEntail: An Entailment-based Framework for Universal Zero and Few Shot Classification with Supervised Contrastive Pretraining](https://arxiv.org/pdf/2210.07587.pdf)

-## Crossfit Data
+## Supervised Pretraining Data

-You need to install [crossfit](https://github.com/INK-USC/CrossFit) env to download the datasets first.
+You can either download our preprocessed supervised pretrained data (128 examples per label) [Google_Drive](https://drive.google.com/file/d/11Si6nVjE5_E32kbb_qLuXS96fccuoO15/view?usp=sharing).
+You don't have to install CrossFit env if you download the data.

+How to build your own customized data: You need to install [crossfit](https://github.com/INK-USC/CrossFit) env:

 CrossFit Environment